William Quan Judge: Biography

-In 1885, after his return to America, Judge set about to revitalize the Movement in the United States.
+In 1885, after his return to America, Judge set about to revitalize the movement in the United States.
 The real beginning of the work of Theosophy in the United States began in 1886, when Judge established The Path, an independent Theosophical magazine.
 Until this time, not much had been accomplished in the way of growth of the Society in America.
-Mr. Judge addressed the common man in homely language and with simple reason.
-The Path showed that he had found himself and was now cultivating the area of his greatest usefulness, as a writer.
-His natural interest in the welfare of others affected everything he did, so that his articles and Theosophical talks are cast in the idiom of the common man.
-In his first editorial, he wrote: "It is not thought that utopia can be established in a day ...
+Judge's interest in the welfare of others affected his work, so that his articles and Theosophical talks addressed the common people in homely language and with simple reason.
+In his first editorial, he wrote:It is not thought that utopia can be established in a day ...
 Certainly, if we all say that it is useless ... nothing will ever be done.
 A beginning must be made and it has been made by the Theosophical society ...
 Riches are accumulating in the hands of the few while the poor are ground harder every day as they increase in number ...
 All this points unerringly to a vital error somewhere ...
-What is wanted is true knowledge of the spiritual condition of man, his aim, and destiny ... those who must begin the reform are those who are so fortunate as to be placed in the world where they can see and think out the problems all are endeavouring to solve, even if they know that the great day may not come until after their death."
+What is wanted is true knowledge of the spiritual condition of man, his aim, and destiny ... those who must begin the reform are those who are so fortunate as to be placed in the world where they can see and think out the problems all are endeavouring to solve, even if they know that the great day may not come until after their death.

-He also wrote: "The Christian nations have dazzled themselves with a baneful glitter of material progress.
+He also wrote:The Christian nations have dazzled themselves with a baneful glitter of material progress.
 They are not the peoples who will furnish the clearest clues to the Path ...
 The Grand Clock of the Universe points to another hour, and now Man must seize the key in his hands and himself – as a whole – open the gate ...
-Our practice consists in a disregard of any authority in matters of religion and philosophy except such propositions as from their innate quality we feel to be true."
+Our practice consists in a disregard of any authority in matters of religion and philosophy except such propositions as from their innate quality we feel to be true.